Simple Tips to Keep Kids Healthy during the school year. Give kids the upper hand in fighting germs and help them feel better all winter long!

 DON'T SHARE WATER BOTTLES, FOOD OR PERSONAL ITEMS WITH FRIENDS

-If your child is little then offer them this simple rule — if you put the item in your mouth, keep it to yourself.
-You don’t want them sharing hats and coats either.
-That’s how other little creepy crawlies like lice can be spread.
+If your child is little, offer them this simple rule — if you put the item in your mouth, keep it to yourself.
+You don't want them sharing hats and coats either.
+That's how you can spread other little creepy crawlies like lice.

 EAT A HEALTHY DIET AND DRINK PLENTY OF WATER

 Offer your child a variety of healthy foods, and skip the junk food when you can, so they get the nutrients they need to be healthy and strong.
 We have all the tips to stock your pantry for healthy recipes.